emimarch/ml-for-healthcare-2/README.md

-# TEXT-TO-SQL and VQA for electronic health records and x-ray scans
+# TEXT-TO-SQL and VQA for Electronic Health Records (EHR) and Chest X-Ray Scans

 ## SET-UP